-4.4.1 Creating POA Managers
+4.4.2 Anonymous POA Managers

-When the Root POA is first resolved using resolve_initial_references, a POA Manager is created to manage the Root POA.
-Additional POA Managers are created implicitly when a nil value for the POA Manager argument is passed to the create_POA operation.
+An application can implicitly create POA Managers by supplying a nil value for the POA Manager argument to the create_POA operation.
+In fact, this is the only portable means of creating POA Managers.
 In this text, we'll refer to POA Managers created in this way as "anonymous" POA Managers.